 Once grief, shock, anger and bitterness can be overcome then it is time to celebrate the great things about those who have departed and so after all the mournful and angry music that has gone before comes a joyous ending with a Barndance which quickly turns into a Reel in the shining bright key of E Major.
-As the Reel progresses over a joyous chord progression the violin changes from Uilleann Pipe influenced drones into a counterpoint melody to the fiddle Reel.
+As the Reel progresses over a joyous chord progression the violin changes from Uilleann Pipes-influenced drones into a counterpoint melody to the fiddle Reel.
 Towards the end both instruments go into higher registers with canonic counterpoint enhancing the joyous feeling until the end.

 While much of the music in this piece uses traditional Irish musical forms, no traditional melodies are used, in other words all the music is newly composed.

 ‘Music For The Departed’ was commissioned by West Cork Music for the 2006 Masters of Tradition Festival in Bantry, Cork.

 It received its US premiere in April 2010 at the Irish Arts Center.